ndkhoa1000/hadoop-cluster-installation/README.md

 # Extract the archive
 tar -xzf hadoop-3.4.1.tar.gz

-# Move to installation directory (optional)
-sudo mv hadoop-3.4.1 /opt/hadoop
-# OR keep it in your preferred location
+# Keep it in your preferred location
 mv hadoop-3.4.1 ~/hadoop
 ```